"Art heist at SPACESTATION SH-23" game title screen with pixel art detective boy character, labeled Detective Boy Roe Adventure.

 Testing

-Internal & External Playtesting
+Internal & external playtesting

 Once the game was in a finished, playable state, we went through it as a team and played the game through to iron out any bugs or inconsistencies we could find.